Paul Mayersberg

 Paul Mayersberg (born 18 June 1941) is an English writer and director and was the film critic for Movie magazine in the early 1960s and author of 1968 film book Hollywood, The Haunted House.
+He wrote several films for Nicholas Roeg before turning director with Captive.

 Awards

-He received a nomination for Best Motion Picture in 2001 at the Edgar Awards for Croupier.
+Mayersberg received a nomination for Best Motion Picture in 2001 at the Edgar Awards for Croupier.